 A doctor may use one of several techniques to stop acute bleeding.
 Often an endoscopy is used to inject chemicals into the site of bleeding, treat the bleeding site with an electric current or laser, or apply a band or clip to close the bleeding vessel.
-If endoscopy does not control bleeding, the doctor may use angiography to inject medicine into the blood vessels to control bleeding.
+If endoscopy does not control bleeding, the doctor may use angiography to inject drugs into the blood vessels to control bleeding.

 Beyond stopping the immediate bleeding, if necessary, treatment involves addressing the cause of bleeding to keep it from returning.
 Treatment varies depending on the cause and may include medicines such as antibiotics to treat H. pylori or anti-inflammatory drugs to treat colitis, or surgery to remove polyps or the parts of the colon damaged by cancer, diverticulitis or inflammatory bowel disease.
 It may include cream and suppositories to treat haemorrhoids, for example.